How to Negotiate Salary for Your Next Career Move

 Practice active listening

-Your Network is Important | Speak to friends who have had similar experiences or reach out via networking networks for professionals and brainstorming with members within professional organizations. |
+Your network is important | Speak to friends who have held similar roles or connect with professional networks in addition to brainstorming members within professional organizations. |

-Create Talk points | Qualifications and training, Years of relevant experience, Performance and achievements, unique skill set and qualities (e.g. multilingualism) Know-how in the field, Potential for training |
+Prepare Talk points | Certification and education, Years of relevant experience, Results and achievements, Unique ability and traits (e.g. bi-lingualism) and industry knowledge. the potential for training |

-Be flexible | You can inquire about alternative incentives such as incentive structures based on performance rather than Base salary (?).
-You must remain professional throughout the negotiation process. |
+Stay flexible | You can inquire about alternative incentives such as incentive structures based on performance rather than Base salary. (?).
+Be sure remain professional throughout the negotiation process. |

-Practice active listening | Listening is equally important in these types of conversations.
-Take what you have learned from these discussions and incorporate them into future discussions you’ll likely be involved in. |
+Practice active listening | Listening is equally important as speaking during these kinds of conversations.
+Consider what you’ve learned from these discussions and incorporate them into future conversations you’ll probably be involved in. |

 Frequently Asked Questions